GODiiKING/Fear-Nexus/README.md

 ## Overview

-Zombie Shooter HTML Canvas created by Dinesh van Putten.
+Fear Nexus HTML Canvas was created by Dinesh van Putten.
 This is early in the game development process.
 This game is still a work in progress.
 Please be patient.

-Zombie Shooter is an HTML5-based game currently under development.
-This project uses HTML, CSS, and JavaScript to create an interactive browser-based game where players shoot zombies and navigate a simple interface.
+Fear Nexus is an HTML5-based game currently under development.
+This project uses HTML, CSS, and JavaScript to create an interactive browser-based game where players shoot demons and navigate a simple interface.

 This project demonstrates early-stage game development and is built with responsive design principles using Bootstrap.
 While functional, the game is still a work in progress, with room for further development and refinement.